TobiasElchi/timetracker6/README.md

 - backend> yarn run dev
 To use the CRUD functionality no middleware (e.g. Postman) is needed.
 Go to http://localhost:3001/graphql to test out all queries and mutations.
 All available commands can be found under frontend/src/Graphql

-Example (This list all Trackings):
+Example (This lists all Trackings):

 query {getAllTrackings{
 id